SwedbankPay/developer.swedbankpay.com/_includes/custom-styling.md

-{% include alert.html type="warning" icon="warning" body="This feature is only
-available for merchants who have a specific agreement with Swedbank Pay." %}

 Custom styling allows you to make adjustments to the payment UI so it fits your company profile even better.
 It is available for all implementations, but only when using Seamless View.
-After the arrival of our [WCAG compliant payment UI][wcag-presentation], the elements you can adjust are listed in the section below.

-Please note that you are responsible for making sure that the payment UI is still WCAG compliant with your custom styling in use.
+Please note that it is your responsibility that a custom styled payment UI is still WCAG compliant.

 ## Customizable Elements

+After the arrival of our [WCAG compliant payment UI][wcag-presentation], the elements you can adjust are listed below.

-*   **The background color of the primary button**
+### The background color of the primary button

 The primary button has three different states with different colors during the payment process.
 They are all adjustable.